7/30/2025

 Operator

 Thank you.
-We'll now be conducting a question and answer session.
-In the interest of time, we ask that you please limit yourself to one question and one follow-up.
+We will now be conducting a question and answer session.
 If you would like to ask a question, please press star 1 on your telephone keypad.
 A confirmation tone will indicate your line is in the question queue.
-You may press star 2 if you'd like to remove your question from the queue.
-For participants using speaker equipment, it may be necessary to pick up your handset before pressing the start keys.
-One moment, please, while we poll for your questions.
-Our first question comes from the line of Katia Jancic with BMO Capital Markets.
-Please proceed with your question.
+You may press star 2 if you would like to remove your question from the queue.
+For participants using speaker equipment, it may be necessary to pick up your handset before pressing the star keys.
+One moment, please, while we poll for questions.
+The first question is from Katia Janczyk from BMO Capital Markets.
+Please go ahead.

 speaker